 You’ve probably heard the term ‘wage theft’ coupled with talk of tougher sanctions and criminalisation for employers who underpay their employees.

 Put simply, wage theft is the underpayment of employees.
-This often occurs through employers not paying their staff correct wages, not adhering to their staff’s Modern Award, and not paying correct entitlements (such as super).
+This often occurs when employers fail to pay their staff the correct wages, do not adhere to the relevant Modern Award, or neglect to provide proper entitlements such as superannuation.
+It’s crucial to understand your obligations, as detailed in our Modern Awards resources.

-However, wage theft disproportionately affects society’s most vulnerable.
-Casual workers and foreign workers without support systems and little understanding of their rights in Australia are extremely susceptible.
+Wage theft disproportionately affects society’s most vulnerable.
+Casual workers and foreign workers—often with limited support networks and little knowledge of their rights—are extremely susceptible to these practices.

 Where Does Wage Theft Occur?

-Australia has a sad history of wage theft, with a recent class action paying out stolen wages to Aboriginal workers in Queensland.
-Additionally, the Inquiry into the ‘Wages and Conditions of People Working under the 417 Working Holiday Visa Program’ found exploitation of foreign workers is rife, with almost a third of workers not receiving payment for some or all of the work they did.
+Australia has a long history with wage theft.
+For instance, a notable class action in Queensland resulted in the recovery of stolen wages for Aboriginal workers.
+Moreover, an inquiry into the ‘Wages and Conditions of People Working under the 417 Working Holiday Visa Program’ revealed that nearly one‐third of foreign workers were not receiving full payment for the work they performed.
+For further understanding of your workplace rights, you might find our Employment Law section useful.

-Let’s look at some examples of how wage theft can occur through underpaying entitlements.
+Let’s look at some examples of how wage theft can occur through the underpayment of entitlements.

 What Are the Consequences Of Wage Theft?